kubernetes/cloud-provider-vsphere/docs/book/tutorials/make_a_new_cpi_release.md

 go mod tidy
 ```

-Remember to also update the version value in the [Dockerfile for image building](https://github.com/kubernetes/cloud-provider-vsphere/blob/master/cluster/images/controller-manager/Dockerfile).

-> **Note on Beta/RC Releases**: The `ARG VERSION` value in the `Dockerfile` is **only** updated for GA (official minor and patch) releases (typically managed by the `./hack/update-docs.sh` script).
-For Beta and RC releases, you do not need to update `ARG VERSION` in the `Dockerfile` manually.
-This is because our build processes (including the `Makefile` and Prow workflows) automatically override the version dynamically by passing the `--build-arg "VERSION=${VERSION}"` flag during image compilation.

 ### 3. Verify Security & Fix Vulnerabilities (CVEs)

 Before releasing a new version, you must verify that there are no outstanding high-risk security vulnerabilities (CVEs) in both the codebase and our container images.